 - Swarmed has a variation.
 Washburn takes cover from the wasps inside an empty plastic dumpster... then opens the lid again to snatch his hat, which fell off during his escape.

-- Marty McFly makes use of the maneuver in Back To The Future Part II.
+- Marty McFly makes use of the maneuver in Back to the Future Part II.
 At the school dance in 1955 Marty dives under a table to escape Biff's Five-Bad Band, leaving just enough time to grab his own Indy-esque hat before trouble arrives.

 - Star Trek: Generations.
 When there's a coolant leak in the warp core reactor, the Enterprise engineering crew evacuates the area.
 Geordi La Forge is the last person out, rolling under the descending door just before it closes.
 Unlike the example with him below, the door was almost closed this time making it more justified.

 - The Nancy Kress novel Probability Space includes literary equivalents of this.
 An act of great stupidity requires our protagonists to fly their ship through a closing jump gate to escape annihilation.
 They repeat this just in case.
 Then they realize all the jump gates, everywhere, are closing, and they must fly through a series to get back to Earth before they're stranded.
 All but one of these is a close enough call to qualify for an Indy Hat Roll.